SonicDB S6: A Storage-Efficient Verkle Trie for High-Throughput Blockchains: Dual-Mode Storage: LiveDB and ArchiveDB

 where $\Delta = \{(i_1, v_1), \ldots, (i_m, v_m)\}$ is the set of $m$ changed slots, with $i_j \in [0, 255]$ distinct and $v_j \in \mathbb{B}_{32}$.
 The logical content of $N_\delta$ is the array $V_\delta$ defined by

 A \emph{delta threshold} $\tau \in [1, 256]$ governs when a delta node is promoted to a base node: if applying a further update would cause $|\Delta|$ to exceed $\tau$, a new base node is written instead, and subsequent deltas reference it.
+Experiments have shown that $\tau = 10$ produces good compression ratios.
 Figure \ref{fig:delta-node-conversion} shows the conversion between a base node and a delta node.

 Every delta node references a base node directly and never references other delta nodes.
 This is enforced by the promotion rule: once $|\Delta|$ would exceed $\tau$, a full base node is materialized.
 The invariant guarantees that reading the logical content of any historical node requires exactly two node loads (one for the delta and one for its base), giving a read amplification factor of two, independent of block height or update frequency.
 Without this invariant, a chain of $c$ deltas would require $c+1$ loads, making the read cost unbounded as the chain's length increases.